wishva-kalhara/GlobalTradeLogistics/.no-build/docs/E2E_TEST_PLAN.md

 These exercise a full business flow across multiple roles/frontends in sequence — run them in order.

-### TC-X01 — Full procurement chain
+### TC-X01 — Full procurement chain (create PO → ship → customs → GRN)
+This is the flow [`E2E_TEST_FLOW.md`](./E2E_TEST_FLOW.md) walks through in full detail, with exact field values and 29 numbered test points — run that document for a rigorous pass.
+Summarized here for the traceability matrix:
 1. As a VENDOR_REP (seller frontend), add a product offering for one of the 5 catalog products (TC-SE06).
 2. As a COORDINATOR (staff console), create a PO against that supplier for the same product (TC-A11).
 Note the PO id and the product's current inventory qty (check via ADMIN/COORDINATOR's Warehouse Inventory page first).
+3. Back as the VENDOR_REP, create a shipment for that PO (TC-SE10).
+4. As a CUSTOMS_AGENT, advance the shipment `CREATED → IN_TRANSIT`, create and clear its customs record, then advance it to `DELIVERED` (TC-A16/A17).
-3. As a WAREHOUSE_MANAGER, record a GRN for that PO (TC-A13).
+5. As a WAREHOUSE_MANAGER, record a GRN for that shipment (TC-A13) — only possible now that it's `DELIVERED` + `CLEARED`.
-4. Back as the VENDOR_REP, reload "My Purchase Orders" (TC-SE08) — confirm it now shows "Completed".
+6. Back as the VENDOR_REP, reload "My Purchase Orders" (TC-SE08) — confirm it now shows "Completed" — and "My Shipments" (TC-SE11) — confirm the shipment shows `COMPLETED`.
-5. As ADMIN/COORDINATOR, reload Warehouse Inventory — confirm the product's qty increased by the GRN quantity.
+7. As ADMIN/COORDINATOR, reload Warehouse Inventory — confirm the product's qty increased by the GRN quantity.

 ### TC-X02 — Full customer order chain
 1. As a CUSTOMER, note a product's current stock on `/index.jsp`.